bquast/PM-Replication/README.md

 R Core Team.
 2014. *R: A Language and Environment for Statistical Computing*.
 Vienna, Austria: R Foundation for Statistical Computing.
 <http://www.R-project.org/>.

+Rauchhaus, Robert.
+2009.
+“Evaluating the Nuclear Peace Hypothesis a Quantitative Approach.” *Journal of Conflict Resolution* 53 (2):
+258–277.

 Rich, Timothy S. 2013.
 “Publishing as a Graduate Student: A Quick and (Hopefully) Painless Guide to Establishing Yourself as a Scholar.” *PS: